rorar/Public-Notes/README.md

 Sometimes WP-Con Jobs won't trigger on (Open)LiteSpeed Servers.
 Here's how to fix this:
-"Do Not Cache Query Strings" from /wp-admin/admin.php?page=litespeed-cache#excludes this `doing_wp_cron` and disable "Cache WP-Admin" /wp-admin/admin.php?page=litespeed-cache#object
+"Do Not Cache Query Strings" from /wp-admin/admin.php?page=litespeed-cache#excludes this `doing_wp_cron` and disable "Cache WP-Admin" from /wp-admin/admin.php?page=litespeed-cache#object Might fix Cloudflare issues with WP-Cron as well.

 ## WordPress Maintenance, Monitoring and Checkup
 - https://de.wordpress.org/plugins/system-dashboard/